The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

 We now turn to the amplitude response $A_u$.
 We only show results here obtained through the Fourier transform method, which presents much smaller oscillations than applying the method used in \cite{VerschoofRubenA2018PdTt} on our data.
-In in the bottom right panel of \ref{fig:phaselag}, we show $A_u$ as a function of wall-distance for the same five $Wo$.
+In the bottom right panel of Fig.~\ref{fig:phaselag}, we show $A_u$ as a function of wall-distance for the same five $Wo$.
 We also include the solutions of Stokes' second problem for the three largest values of $Wo$, which is given by $A_u=\exp(-\sqrt{2}~Wo~y)$.
 These are represented as straight lines in our semi-logarithmic plot.
 The same two regions as in the phase plot can be seen: There is an inner viscid region where the perturbation amplitude decays rapidly, and which closely tracks the viscous solution.
-There is also a turbulent region where the perturbation decay is slower down.
+There is also a turbulent region where the perturbation decay is slower.
 And again, the transition between both regions happens at $y\approx0.05$.
-In this region, the perturbations are transported through turbulence, which can be understood as an effective increase of the viscosity which in turns facilitates the propagation of the perturbation making it decay at a slower rate.
-For the cases of $Wo=26$ we can observe a third region that starts at around $y=0.3$ where the slope further decreases to the point that the amplitude is almost constant.
+When $y>0.05$, the perturbations are transported through turbulence, which can be understood as an effective increase of the viscosity which in turn facilitates the propagation of the perturbation effectively resulting in a slower decay rate.
+For the case of $Wo=26$, we can observe a third region that starts at around $y=0.3$ where the slope further decreases to the point that the amplitude is almost constant.
 The origin of this third region is unclear, as similar changes did not clearly appear in the phase delay but were present when looking at the delay time.
 In principle, we can rule out averaging errors due to the rather large magnitude of $A_u$.
-Finite-averaging and other numerical errors are expressed in the manner seen for the two highest values of $Wo$: through oscillations which only start to dominate once $A_u<10^{-3}$, i.e.~as the perturbation amplitude has decreased by a factor of a hundred.
-A possible source of this could be that this is the region where the slow travel of the perturbation causes the results from more than one modulated cycle to interact.
+Finite-averaging and other numerical errors are expressed in the manner seen for the two highest values of $Wo$: through oscillations which only start to dominate once $A_u<10^{-3}$, i.e.~as the perturbation amplitude has decreased by $\mathcal{O}(10^2)$.
+A possible source of this could be that in this region the delay time from the wall exceeds a modulation cycle, causing more complicated interactions.